smortime/Honors_Thesis/README.md

 - September 30, 2015
   - Setup the README.md files and added descriptions
   - Added script to pull from twitter API
+- October 15, 2015
+  - Changed how / where twitter_pull saves files
+  - Added data sets and descriptions